 My son Jordan visited him in London and this helped considerably.
 Jordan took alternative supplements and was free from cannabis for quite some time.
 His moods were better; his relationships with family and friends improved.
 However, he did eventually get fed up of taking the supplements and returned to the cannabis!
 Unfortunately, the majority of Jordan’s friends smoked cannabis or took other drugs; making quitting so much more difficult for him!

 I have used the supplements on other people and myself, for anxiety, depression and balancing the brain, the results are incredible.

-Depression, anxiety and an imbalanced brain can be hidden with drugs, marijuana and alcohol making it difficult for the outside world to see the true deep rooted problems!
+Depression, anxiety and an imbalanced brain can be hidden with drugs, cannabis and alcohol making it difficult for the outside world to see the true deep rooted problems!

-Bearing in mind all the emotional, psychological and health related problems associated with smoking marijuana, what is it worth ruining your life for?
+Bearing in mind all the emotional, psychological and health related problems associated with smoking cannabis, what is it worth ruining your life for?